MaxLSB/mini-paligemma2/README.md

 _(Work in Progress...)_

-This repository contains the implementation of a Vision-Language Model (VLM) built from scratch as a personal project.
-This model is inspired from the PaliGemma Model.
+This repository contains the implementation of a Vision-Language Model (PaliGemma) built from scratch as a personal project.

 ![PaliGemma Architecture.](media/architecture.png)

 # Architecture

-The model is composed of three main components:
+This VLM is composed of three main components:

 - SigLIP, an image encoder which was constrastively pretrained at large scale with sigmoid loss.
 Achieved SoTA performance, especially for its small size (checkpoints available).